 C. A local education agency that selects an achievement assessment pursuant to this section meets the requirements prescribed in section 15-741.
 The local education agency shall include the name of the assessment it administers in the school report card required in section 15-746 and administer the assessment for a minimum period of time prescribed by the state board of education.

-D. The state board of education shall adopt rules and procedures for the approval of assessments to be administered by the superintendent of public instruction pursuant to this section.
-Any rule or procedure adopted pursuant to this subsection may not require a local education agency to receive additional approval from the state board or the department of education to select an assessment from the menu of assessments and may not require any additional requirements other than those required by subsection E of this section.
+D. The state board of education shall adopt policies, rules and procedures to carry out this section.
+Any policy, rule or procedure adopted pursuant to this subsection may not require a local education agency to receive additional approval from the state board or the department of education to select an assessment from the menu of assessments.
 A local education agency that adopts an achievement assessment pursuant to this section shall provide the necessary reasonable accommodations for a student who is an English language learner and the necessary accommodations and modifications for a student as required by the student's individualized education program team.